jdproven/Proteus/README.md

 # Proteus

 Each file in this repo is a project I have worked on within about the last year.
 I believe they are reflective of my current coding capabilities.
-Brief descriptions of each project are listed in chronological order of completion and are as follows:
+Projects are listed in chronological order of completion and brief descriptions of each are provided:

 Assgn1_aStar: